contagon/handbook/handbook/13-sunday-school.md

 ## 13.1 Purpose

-The Sunday School helps accomplish the work of salvation and exaltation.
+The Sunday School helps accomplish God’s work of salvation and exaltation.
 It does this by helping God’s children learn and live the gospel of Jesus Christ.
 Sunday School leaders, teachers, and classes:

 * Strengthen faith in Heavenly Father and Jesus Christ by teaching “the doctrine of the kingdom” ([Doctrine and Covenants 88:77](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/88.77?lang=eng#p77)).
 * Support home-centered and Church-supported gospel learning and teaching.